-substance which causes death or serious injury because of its acute toxic effect or as the result of explosion or fire or which causes substantial property damage by blast, fire, corrosion or other reaction would create a presumption that such substance is extremely hazardous."
+The term "extremely hazardous substance" is not defined in the CSB's enabling legislation.
+However, the relevant legislative history provides: "The release of any substance which causes death or serious injury because of its acute toxic effect or as the result of explosion or fire or which causes substantial property damage by blast, fire, corrosion or other reaction would create a presumption that such substance is extremely hazardous."
 Sen. R. 101-228 at 139 (1989), reprinted in 1990 U.S.C.C.A.N.
 3385, 3596.
 Although it is an important element, the specific property of a substance, such as flammability, toxicity, corrosivity, etc., does not always determine whether a substance is extremely hazardous.
 For example, a substance on its own may not be considered hazardous.
 When combined with other substances, however, the consequences may be lethal.

-The CSB's proposed definition of "extremely hazardous substances" focused on the consequences of a substance when it is accidentally released.
-Thus, an "extremely hazardous substance," by CSB's definition includes any substance that alone, or in combination with other substances or factors, causes death, serious injury, or substantial property damages.
-The manner in which it inflicts such consequences may vary (fire, explosion, etc.,) but what defines the substance as hazardous is its impact on people and the environment.
+The CSB's proposed definition of "extremely hazardous substance" focused on the consequences of a substance when it is accidentally released.
+Thus, an "extremely hazardous substance," by CSB's definition, includes any substance that alone, or in combination with other substances or factors, causes death, serious injury, or substantial property damages.
+The manner in which it inflicts such consequences may vary (fire, explosion, etc.) but what defines the substance as hazardous is its impact on people and the environment.